 The single-threaded run-time system is not available in Visual COBOL on Windows.
 Instead, both singlethreaded and multi-threaded applications run using the multi-threaded run-time system.
 This has no effect on your existing applications.
-On UNIX, the single-threaded run-time system is available, so that applications can link with third-party code.

 Debugging Without a Project